Drexel7/MenClothesWebsite-usingNodeJS/README.md

 # MenClothesWebsite-usingNodeJS

 This project is a men's clothing website developed using Node.js, HTML, and CSS.
 The website features a questionnaire for users, an authentication system, and a shopping cart functionality.
+This project was made during the second half of the Web Programming course.

 # Website Overview